robcaldecott/next-tailwind/README.md

 ## Next.js

-This is also my first foray into using Next.js after years using building SPAs using `create-react-app` and, more recently Vite.
+This is also my first foray into using Next.js after years using building SPAs using `create-react-app` and more recently Vite.
 I am impressed with the developer experience and have messed with client-side data fetching, SSG and SSR.
 For the purproses of this demo the `main` branch uses client-side data fetching via `react-query` and some fake data added to Next API routes (in